DoDAO-io/dodao-aave-developer-1-course/generated/questions/fetching-aave-data.md

 ---

-##### Which of the following points about AAVE is/are correct?

-- [x]  AAVE is a decentralized finance protocol
-- [ ]  AAVE is a centralized finance protocol
-- [x]  AAVE is a non-custodial liquidity protocol
-- [ ]  AAVE is a custodial liquidity protocol

-Hint: NoHint

-Explanation: AAVE is a DeFi protocol that facilitates the lending and borrowing of cryptocurrency tokens using diverse algorithms and smart contracts without centralized intermediaries.
-It is a non-custodial liquidity protocol that allows users to participate as lenders or borrowers.

-Sub Topics: aave-data-intro

----

 ##### Select the correct statement(s).

 - [x]  RESTFUL APIs require developers to define unique endpoints for users that return specified data.